Machine Learning & AI

 Note: L2D's Basic Python and Data Handling modules (or their equivalent) are compulsory requirements to taking our Machine Learning course.

-Prerequisites: Part I: Basic Python & Data Handling or equivalent
+Prerequisites: Introduction to Python and Data Handling or equivalent

 Location: Online